Nesvilab/MSFragger/tutorial_fragpipe_pasef.md

  <br>

 #### Add input files
-In the next tab, 'Select LC/MS Files', drag & drop raw PASEF files (.d extension, each data file is a folder) into the window or select 'Add files'. ('Add Folder Recursively' can also be used, make sure that only .d folders are listed before continuing.)
+In the next tab, 'Select LC/MS Files', drag & drop raw PASEF files (.d extension, each data file is a folder) into the window or select 'Add files'.
+'Add Folder Recursively' can also be used, make sure to remove any .d folders from the input list before continuing.
+If you have already run MSFragger on the .d files, make sure the .mzBIN files resulting from that analysis are in the same directory as the .d files to speed up the analysis.

 Specify the appropriate labels for the replicates/fractions in your experiment.

-If you have already run MSFragger on the .d files, make sure the .mzBIN files resulting from that analysis are in the same directory as the .d files to speed up the analysis.

-If you do not need to perform quantification, .mgf or \_calibrated.mgf files can be used.
+**Note**: If you do not need to perform quantification, .mgf or \_calibrated.mgf files can be used instead of .d.

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/fragpipe_pasef_2.png)